harryho/blog-hugo/content/hacks/windows-command-1.md

 +++
 tags =  ["windows","cmd"]
 date = "2011-03-09T10:59:31+11:00"
-title = "Windows command & hotkey - 1"
+title = "Windows cmd & hotkey - 1"
 description="A note for everyone who wants to use Commnd and Hot Key as hacker "
 +++